lambda-music/lambda-music/docs/arguments.md

 ======================================

 Lamu command-line parameter has two modes: `default-mode` and `advanced- mode`.
-If the first argument is 'advanced', Lamu processes the arguments in the `advanced-mode`; otherwise Lamu processes them as `default-mode`.
+If the first argument is `advanced`, Lamu processes the arguments in the `advanced-mode`; otherwise Lamu processes them as `default-mode`.

 In this section, it presumes that the knowledge for the architecture of Lamu.